bobbyowolabi/rowolabi.github.io/_drafts/it-works-but-i-dont-know-why-part-1-address-your-mindset.md

 (TODO: Talk about growth mindset)

 Have the mindset that I am going to grow no matter what.

+its important to separate how you feel about yourself and life from your performance.  you'll be up and down.

 ### Reference
 [<a name="growth-mindset-paper">1</a>] Mueller, Claudia M., and Carol S. Dweck. ["Praise for Intelligence Can Undermine Children's Motivation and Performance."][growth-mindset-paper] Journal of Personality and Social Psychology, vol. 75, no. 1, 1998, pp. 33–52., doi:10.1037//0022-3514.75.1.33.